Dominic McHale: Playing career

 In March 2020 he rejoined Ashton United, and later that year signed for National League North club AFC Telford United.
 On 25 March 2022, McHale joined another National League North club, Darlington, on loan for the remainder of the 2021–22 season, at the end of which he was released by his parent club.

 McHale signed for Radcliffe of the Northern Premier League Premier Division ahead of the 2022–23 season, and played three times before signing on loan for divisional rivals Matlock Town in September 2022.
 After a month, during which he made five league appearances, McHale returned to the National League North on a one-month loan at Gloucester City.
 He scored twice on debut as his new side beat Farsley Celtic 5–1.
 On 25 November 2022, McHale terminated his contract at Radcliffe by mutual consent, signing permanently for Gloucester City the following day on a deal until the end of the season.
 Four goals and four assists during January 2023 earned him the National League North Player of the Month award, and he finished the season with 12 goals from 28 league matches.

 McHale joined another National North club, Brackley Town, ahead of the 2023–24 season.
 He made 18 league appearances without scoring before his contract was terminated by mutual consent on 5 January 2024.
 His tour of that division continued the same day, first with Scarborough Athletic and then, after 14 league matches without scoring, with Hereford, which he joined on 22 March on loan until the end of the season.

 McHale joined Northern Premier League Division One West club Hednesford Town on 1 June 2024.

+McHale joined National League North Club Chester on 4 June 2026 on a one year deal.
+He made his debut coming on as a substitute in a 4-1 home victory against Worksop.